m-jim-d/pybox2d/README.md

 "threshold" in A16c_2D_B2D_serverN.py, A15_environment.py, and
 A15_air_table.py).

-This version of pybox2d also includes fixes to the contact-normal rendering in the testbed framework (see [issue #57](https://github.com/pybox2d/pybox2d/issues/57)).
-The original code had three bugs: normals were drawn at incorrect angles due to a screen-coordinate Y-flip issue, some normals appeared at the origin instead of at actual contact points, and vector arithmetic failed due to a type mismatch.
-These fixes ensure contact normals display correctly when debugging physics interactions.
+This version of pybox2d also includes fixes to the contact-normal rendering in the testbed framework (see [issue
+#57](https://github.com/pybox2d/pybox2d/issues/57)).
+The original code had three
+bugs: normals were drawn at incorrect angles due to a screen-coordinate Y-flip issue, some normals appeared at the origin instead of at actual contact points, and vector arithmetic failed due to a type mismatch.
+These fixes ensure contact normals display correctly.

 Getting Started